 Migration to an Attacker

-Migration of secrets can only be accomplished by a vTPM with access to those secrets, which has to be in a approved state to unseal those secrets.
-A approved vTPM follows policy.
+Migration of secrets can only be accomplished by a vTPM with access to those secrets, which has to be in an approved state to unseal those secrets.
+An approved vTPM follows policy.
 Policy prevents migrating to an attacker.

 Hardware Platform Support

-Initial pTPM provisioning goals
+Initial pTPM provisioning goals (informative)

 A Trusted Virtual Platform runs on a physical Trusted Platform (pPlatform).
 The pTPM must be configured to enable trusted attestation of virtual machines, extending the chain of trust from the physical environment to the virtual environment, as well as to support the secure storage of vTPM secrets.
-Provisioning of the pTPM also include initializing a monotonic counter to support an anti-rollback feature for virtual platforms storage of DRTM or UEFI launch policies.
+To do so, the pTPM must be provisioned with appropriate keys and credentials.
+Provisioning of the pTPM may also include such actions as initializing a monotonic counter to support an anti-rollback feature for virtual platforms (see 11.2), inserting public keys into NVRAM for verifying enterprised-approved software, or storage of DRTM or UEFI launch policies.

 pTPM Configuration Requirements (normative)